wix-incubator/wix-rest-docs/wix-bookings/guides/Sample App.md

 The app uses the following APIs and services:

-To see this app working, clone the repo and add it to your developer's center and run it on your site.
+To see this app working, clone the the repo and add it to your developer's center and run it on your site.
+The app repo is [here](https://github.com/DecorWeb/Wix).